 - Add the spices to a cheesecloth and tie it.

-- Add the spices, vinegar, sugar, and water to the boiling water.
+- Then, add the spices, vinegar, sugar, and water to the boiling water.

 - Add the beets and boil for another 5 minutes.